 Death and disability benefits are a very important issue to deal with directly and overtly.
 This argument will constantly resurface, even if your jurisdiction already has a requirement that police officers and firefighters receive death and disability benefits.
 Write explicitly into the ballot measure duplicative language that requires the governing body of your jurisdiction to take out some sort of policy to cover all public safety employees for death and disability.
-You want to about death and disability benefits on the campaign trail.
+You want to be able to stand up and say your measure contains the protective language even though putting it in there a second time does not legally do anything.
+Politically, it's absolutely necessary and removes an easy target for any of your opponents.
+Even with this language in there, the opposition will still make false claims about death and disability benefits on the campaign trail.